 “You are making the right decision.
 Make sure you study the team, do your homework.
 You’re more than well fit for the job,” Horace said.
 “Don’t question yourself.”

 He went on, telling Woodyard to remember all the reasons he took the job.
-He’d be travelling less, he’d be closer to his son, he’d be branching out and showing the world that he could do much more than cover just basketball.
+He’d be traveling less, he’d be closer to his son, he’d be branching out and showing the world that he could do much more than cover just basketball.

 Woodyard felt relief.
 His grandfather was one of the people he most confided in.